gurulea93/RwG-Base-Building-2.0---Exile-compatibility/README.md

 # This addon is WIP so bugs can appear.
 You can contact me on discord (AeoG | El'Rabito#5701)

+Feel free to contribute to make the code better (My skills are limited, so this is the best i could do).

 ## 1>> Add these four overrides to class CfgExileCustomCode of your Exile config.cpp in your missionfile.